THANK YOU FOR SUBSCRIBING

 The key to collaboration tools today is simplicity.
 The value should be in the actual group participation, not the medium.
 Less is more.
 Flashy conveniences are fun, but they have a tendency to detract from the meat of the task at hand – the sharing of ideas to reach a final consensus.

 Now is a fantastic time to try using a technology solution to facilitate collaboration and this can most likely be accomplished without running to a CIO list and gathering recommendations for the best-of-the-best solutions out there.
 Most industry and universities alike invest heavily in technology systems to facilitate business within the organization.
-There is

 As an example, within higher education supporting a Learning Management System (LMS) is commonplace.
 These LMS systems empower group work for students from assignments through message board conversations through testing.
 Documents are stored, shared and continuously refreshed.
 We use our student LMS system to host a variety of non-student collaborative groups.
 Our Board of Trustees has their own channel within our LMS that allows them to access meeting agendas, notes, and supporting documentation.
 It is secure, requires a unique login and password and is available 24/7.
 Board meetings are held quarterly and ongoing.
 Most recently we used our student LMS for individual task forces on a strategic planning effort.
 Individual task forces could only access their specific task force data, comments were made on working documents, and discussions were held devoid of time zone and scheduling limitations.